sympmarc/SPServices/docs/value-added/SPAutocomplete.md

 ### highlightClass

-When a matching value is shown, the matching characters are wrapped in a `&lt;span&gt;`.
+When a matching value is shown, the matching characters are wrapped in a `<span>`.
 If highlightClass is specified, that class is applied to the `span`.
 An example might be:

 ``` javascript
 highlightClass: "ms-bold",